Plainview-Old Bethpage Central School District: Board of education

-District Attorney : Guercio and Guercio

 History

 The first school in the community was built by Quaker settlers in 1786 adjacent to their meetinghouse on Quaker Meeting House Road in Farmingdale.
-In 1825, after the State Legislature established local school districts, Plainview (then-Manetto Hill) got its first school.
+In 1825, after the State Legislature established local school districts, Plainview (then Manetto Hill) got its first school.
 During this time, Plainview and Old Bethpage had separate school districts.
 The building was replaced by a one-room schoolhouse built in 1899 that still stands today next to, and currently owned by the Mid-Island Y-JCC.
 Although there was only one room, there were two classrooms split by a folding wall; each teacher taught three grades.
 One teacher taught grades one through three, and one taught grades one through six.
 Children in grades seven through twelve were sent to nearby schools in Farmingdale and Hicksville.
 Meanwhile, in Old Bethpage, the first public school building was built in 1825 just north of the current elementary school.
 It was replaced by the one-room "little red schoolhouse" on Round Swamp and Schoolhouse Roads in 1850.
 This building was replaced by a two-room schoolhouse in 1916, offering classes from first to sixth grade.
 Seventh through twelfth graders went to nearby Farmingdale.
 In 1947, the student population in the building dropped to a mere seven, so the board of trustees of the district closed it down and sent students to Farmingdale.
 This building was rented in the early 1950s by Plainview's school district and later used as an annex before being sold and demolished to home developers in 1974.

 In 1954, Old Bethpage was hit with a sudden population boom thanks to housing development Eileen Gardens.
 The student population tremendously grew from 25 to well over 100.
 The same year, Farmingdale said it could not handle the student population anymore, so students then went to Bethpage.
 In May 1956, Bethpage also had to close out students, except for high school students, because of a similar growth rate.
 The year before, thankfully, residents of Old Bethpage voted to build a new grade school with a capacity of 660 students.
 The building opened in 1956 and is still in operation today as Old Bethpage Elementary School.
 Plainview was also experiencing similar issues in 1949, when the first housing development in the area would add over 1,000 new residents.
 Even though a need for a new school was clear, taxpayers didn't want to pay for it.
 There were proposals of merging with Hicksville schools, but that was shot down by the voters.
 In 1951, residents finally approved construction of the five-room Manetto Hill Grade School.